 Of course, you are aware that your operating system (iOS) plays a very important role in the seamless functioning of your device.
 You never know sometimes a software update can fix the annoying restart problem.

-To check the availability of softwares, you have to head to the Settings and then go to the General Software Update.
+To check the availability of software, you have to head to the Settings and then go to the General Software Update.
 If you see there is an update available.
 Make sure you install it for seamless functioning.

 If you want, you can also connect your phone to your computer and update your iPhone’s software.
 The new iOS release from Apple comes with a bug fix.